Research

 Soft Skills and Hiring Discrimination

-with Sarah Janzen, Yashodhan Ghorpade and Amanina Abdur Rahman
+with Sarah Janzen, Yashodhan Ghorpade and Amanina Abdur Rahman (Submitted)

 Recommended citation: Valencia, C., Janzen, S., Ghorpade, Y., & Rahman, A. (2024).
 Soft Skills, Competition, and Hiring Discrimination.